jaantollander/masters-thesis/content/40_results.md

 We can see that Jobstats on Puhti systematically produce missing job IDs and malformed identifiers.
 Furthermore, there is a large burst of malformed identifiers from 12.06 to 12.26, which indicates in some conditions, Jobstats produces a huge amount of malformed identifiers.
 It might be due to a heavy load on the OSS.
+The load across OSTs is balanced because the files are assigned OSTs equally with round-robin unless the user explicitly overwrites this policy.
 \label{fig:entry-ids-oss}
 ](figures/entry_ids_oss.svg)